No results found.

 With shared proxies, all users share the same IP address when browsing and making requests, and you have no visibility into others’ actions.
 This lack of control increases the risk of being blocked.

 Since you can’t ensure that other users are following proper proxy usage practices, the risk of being flagged is higher compared to dedicated proxies.
-In contrast, a dedicated proxy grants full control over your activity, as no one else shares your IP.
+In contrast, a dedicated proxy grants you full control over your activity, as no one else shares your IP address.
 You are solely responsible for how it’s used.

 Pricing

-Dedicated proxies are more expensive due to their exclusive nature, as you bear the full cost.
+Dedicated proxies are more expensive because you bear the full cost, as they are exclusive.
 Shared proxies, on the other hand, are less costly because they distribute the same IP address across multiple users, reducing individual costs.

 Pros and cons of shared proxies